 RANSOMWARE AS A SERVICE: FROM INDIVIDUAL ATTACKS TO A CRIMINAL ECOSYSTEM THAT INCREASES THE COMPLEXITY AND EFFECTIVENESS OF THREATS.
 HOW TO DEFEND YOURSELF?

 Not individual criminals, but an ecosystem or enterprise that increases the complexity and power of cyber attacks: human-managed ransomware , increasingly sophisticated and targeted, prevails, and as many as one-third of targets are successfully compromised.
-All successful attacks have in common weak protection and poor IT hygiene on the part of the affected organization.
+All successful attacks have in common weak protection and poor IT hygiene on the part of the affected organisation.
 Data emerging from the Microsoft Digital Defense Report 2022, an overview of the state of cybercrime, the scope and scale of threats, and the need for prevention as the first line of defense.

 Understanding the economics of ransomware